AndyDeng336462/AAE1001-w1-group-member-/README.md

 # Task 3:

+# Situation:

+We design a new aircraft to best fit Scenario 1 in task 1 , while only considering the cruise time of the flight

+We also design the passenger capacity of the aircraft, for each 50 passenger (min 100 to max 450) to increase time cost by 2 $/min (Base CT = 12 $/min) ,given that each engine consumes fuel at 20kg/min

+# Solution:

 Step1: Noticing that "total time cost" has 16 significant figures, we decide to set up a function to address this complicated problem.

 Step2: We notice that when the number of passengers per flight goes greater than 300, the aircraft need to use 4 engines, so we first roughly divide this function into 2 parts:x≤300 and x≥300